Cozy Winter Layers for Everyday Magic

 Wooden Toy Sweatshirt + Marguerite Cardigan + Beanie Graphic Sweatshirt

-Step 3: Top It Off
+Step 3: Top it off

 Outerwear that plays nice — that’s the goal.